angelaloyola/Phase-5-Project/README.md

-#  Eco Oasis Suites: Investigating Hotel Reservation Cancellations
+#  Eco Oasis Suites: Investigating Hotel Reservation Cancelations
 ![Hotel Chain](images/hotel.jpg)

 ## Overview

-Last-minute cancellations leave hotels and resorts today with minimal time to fill the vacant rooms which hurts overall profitability and lowers occupancy rates.
+Last-minute cancelations leave hotels and resorts today with minimal time to fill the vacant rooms which hurts overall profitability and lowers occupancy rates.
 This project focuses on the invented "Eco-Oasis Suites" hotel chain that wants to build a tool that will allow them to flag reservations at risk for cancelation to launch targeted intervention strategies and retain bookings.

 For the purpose of the project, I acted as a Data Scientist working for Eco-Oasis to build 3 classification models by analyzing over 119 thousand reservations.
 This data was extracted from Kaggle on a City and Resort hotel with informaion on reservation lead time, deposit type, meal vouchers, distribution channels, etc. The canceled reservations were flagged with a binary indicator, with 1 indicating a canceled reservation.
 These were the reservations I evaluated the model's prediciton performance on using a recall score.